 Does that mean you need an amp?

 For most outdoor speakers, the answer to this is yes.
 Luckily, most receivers already have a built-in amplifier that should adequately power most speakers.
 Still, it’s going to require some work on your part just to make sure that the receiver you have is up to the task.
 Most speakers will have a recommended amplifier power per channel.
 For example, the Polk Atrium 5 speakers require anywhere from 10 watts to 100 watts of power.
-So if the built-in amp on your receiver can handle that, then no need to get anything else.
+So if the built-in amp on your receiver can handle that, there’s no need to get anything else.

 Of course, you might also want a separate multi-channel amplifier if you’re going to have outdoor speakers and indoor speakers connected to the same receiver.
 The more speakers you connect, the harder it is for the built-in amp in your receiver to power them all.
 This is when you’d want to offload some of that work to a separate device.